 Our integrative fellows receive all the training, procedures, and inpatient exposure as their general cardiology co-fellows.
-In addition, their integrative experience focuses on outpatient preventive and integrative approaches, including:
+In addition to this traditional training, their integrative experience enhances their experience in outpatient preventive and integrative approaches, including:

 - Advanced lipidology

 - Advanced preventive techniques

 - Lifestyle intervention programs

 - Nutritional counseling

 - Integrative medicine: acupuncture, hypnosis, yoga, Tai Chi, mindfulness meditation, biofeedback, Healing Touch and supplements

 Our fellows are able sit for both the cardiology boards and the American Board of Integrative Medicine (ABOIM).
 They will graduate ready to be leaders in the field and potentially start their own integrative center at their future institution.

 Scripps Center for Integrative Medicine, a national leader in holistic heart care, is the training hub for the integrative track of the cardiovascular disease fellowship.